purin-san/cinnamon-latte-setup/README.md

 ---

+# Important Notice

+> **Installing Latte Dock and mixing KDE components with the Cinnamon desktop environment (used in Linux Mint) can cause unexpected bugs, visual glitches, and instability.**
+>
+> Always make a **backup of your system or use a virtual machine** if you're experimenting with custom setups like this.
+>
+> If you're looking for a stable experience with this kind of look and feel, consider using a Linux distribution that uses **KDE Plasma by default**, such as:
+>
+> - **Kubuntu**
+> - **Fedora KDE Spin**
+> - **Neon KDE**
+> - **openSUSE KDE**
+>
+> These are better suited for running Latte Dock and KDE widgets out of the box.

+---

+### Disclaimer

+> I'm very new to Linux, I've been using it for **about two weeks** and have **no prior experience with coding or scripting**.
+>
+> Many of the solutions here were found through trial and error or searching online.
+>
+> If you know better or more stable ways to solve any of the issues mentioned, **please open an issue or pull request** on this GitHub repository — your help would be really appreciated!

+---

 ## How to Use

 > **Note:** All steps below that are shown in gray code blocks should be run in the **Terminal**.